nikunj22/animated_rating_stars/README.md

 ## Customization

 Contributions and feedback are welcome!
-If you encounter any issues or have feature requests, please open an issue on GitHub.
+If you encounter any issues or have feature requests, please open an <a href="https://github.com/nikunj22/animated_rating_stars/issues">issue</a> on <a href="https://github.com/nikunj22">GitHub</a>.

 ## License

-This package is distributed under the MIT License.
-See LICENSE for details.
+This package is distributed under the <a href="https://opensource.org/license/mit/">MIT License</a>.
+See <a href="https://pub.dev/packages/animated_rating_stars/license">LICENSE</a> for details.

 For more Flutter packages and development resources, visit <a href="https://pub.dev/">pub.dev</a>.